Reduce Food Cravings

 Some of the emotional causes of food cravings are boredom, stress and depression.

 Stress is a major trigger as it can cause you to eat when you are not really that hungry.
 I have heard the term “comfort food” and that is what we are doing when we eat due to stress.
 It is an attempt to comfort ourselves.

 Learning to deal with stress effectively is very helpful method to break the cycle of emotional eating.
 People do that in a variety of ways, such as calming meditation, exercise, yoga or a short nap can be helpful and learning to respond differently to a difficult co-worker can do wonders for your stress level.
 Take five deep breaths and feel your body down.
-I have been using that method for years and it works for me.
 Listening to music you enjoy can lower your stress level as well.

 I hope some of these tips are helpful to you if you are trying to beat food addictions or get food craving under control to lose weight or maintain your current weight.
 You still want to enjoy all the pleasures of holiday food, but do it in moderation versus eating the calorie laden food numerous days in a row.
 I hope you enjoy a very happy holiday time!

 Holiday Weight Gain